 Arbitrations seated outside India

 The choice of seat depends on a variety of factors, including neutrality and impartiality of the legal system, national arbitration law, track record of enforcing arbitration agreements and arbitration awards, availability of quality arbitrators and arbitration practitioners, as well as efficiency of the local judicial system.Historically, India has fared badly in respect of all these factors.
 Therefore, not surprisingly, many cross-border contracts involving Indian parties contain foreign-seated arbitration clauses, with Singapore and London being the most common foreign seats.
 Arbitrations arising pursuant to such clauses are typically subject to institutional arbitration rules (as opposed to ad hoc arbitration, which is the norm for India-seated arbitrations).
-Further, while retired judges do receive appointments in foreign-seated arbitrations as well, it is rare to find an entire tribunal composed of retired judges in case of such arbitrations.
-Instead, such tribunals often have a cosmopolitan composition, with arbitrators from multiple nationalities.
+Further, while retired judges do receive appointments in foreign-seated arbitrations as well, it is rare to find an entire tribunal composed of retired judges for such arbitrations.
+Instead, tribunals often have a cosmopolitan composition, with arbitrators from many nationalities.
 Finally, parties will at times instruct law firms or barristers based in jurisdictions outside India to represent them at such hearings.

-The application of institutional rules, as well as the presence of foreign arbitrators and advocates, means that these arbitrations are carried out very differently to a typical India-seated arbitration.
+The application of institutional rules, as well as the presence of foreign arbitrators and advocates, means that these arbitrations are carried out very differently from a typical India-seated arbitration.
 Indeed, a Singapore-seated arbitration involving an Indian party would, for all practical purposes, resemble any international arbitration carried out in Singapore.
 And, in that sense, the advocacy style followed by advocates, and expected by arbitrators, would be similar to what has been discussed by other authors in this book.
 One note of caution, however: because Indian arbitrators and advocates are used to a different style of arbitration, inevitable differences are likely to arise in the context of a foreign-seated arbitration.
-Such differences could range from minor issues (such as the length of a hearing day) to fundamental issues.
-An effective advocate would try to get to know the tribunal members, understand the cultural differences and develop an advocacy style that is persuasive to all, or at least a majority of, the tribunal members.
+These differences could range from minor issues (such as the length of a hearing day) to fundamental issues.
+An effective advocate would try to get to know the tribunal members, understand any cultural differences and develop an advocacy style that is persuasive to all, or at least a majority of, the tribunal members.

 Tejas Karia and Rishab Gupta are partners at Shardul Amarchand Mangaldas & Co.

 In fact, there is still uncertainty under Indian law as to whether two Indian parties can choose a foreign seat.
-Indian High Courts have issued conflicting judgments on this issue, and the Supreme Court has not yet conclusively dealt with it.
+Indian high courts have issued conflicting judgments on this issue and the Supreme Court has not yet conclusively dealt with it.